Athletes and Substance Misuse

 - Cope with mental illness.
 Athletes often receive treatment for physical injuries.
 But they are less likely to receive mental health treatment.
-Some athletes may use drugs and alcohol to treat their symptoms.
+Some athletes may use drugs and alcohol to self-medicate.

 - Deal with pressure.
 Athletes often face a significant amount of pressure on and off the field.
 They may face pressure to win, improve their performance, or quickly recover from an injury.
 To cope with this pressure, some athletes may take drugs.

 - Treat physical injuries.
-Athletes who suffer physical injuries may use drugs, such as opioids and marijuana, to deal with pain.3 For some athletes, addiction starts when they are prescribed painkillers for an injury.
-Over time, they may begin to misuse their prescriptions—eventually becoming both physically and psychologically dependent on these medications.
+Athletes who suffer physical injuries may use drugs such as prescription opioids and marijuana, to deal with pain.
+For some athletes, addiction starts when they are prescribed painkillers for an injury.
+Over time, they may begin to misuse their prescriptions, eventually becoming both physically and psychologically dependent on these medications.

 - Cope with retirement.
 Athletes may be faced with retirement much earlier than other careers.
 Leaving the game can be a difficult transition for athletes who are not prepared to retire and miss the thrill of competition.
 Drugs and alcohol may be a way of managing this stress.

-- Deal with peer pressure.
-Drug abuse is common in athletics, with an estimated 67% of bodybuilders using steroids, 52% of professional football players using opioids, and up to 93% of college athletes using alcohol.
-Some athletes use drugs or alcohol merely to fit in.
+- Peer pressure.
+Athlete substance abuse is common, with an estimated 67% of bodybuilders using steroids, 52% of professional football players using opioids, and up to 93% of college athletes using alcohol.

-Athletes may use a variety of drugs, such as performance-enhancing drugs, stimulants, and opioids, to improve their performance, manage pain or injury, and deal with the stress of athletics.
+Athletes may use a variety of drugs, such as performance-enhancing drugs, stimulants, and prescription and non-prescription opioids, to improve their performance, manage pain or injury, and deal with the stress of athletics.

 - Anabolic steroids.
-The human body naturally produces anabolic steroids in the form of testosterone, which aids muscle-building.4 Athletes may use high doses of anabolic steroids to increase muscle size, work out harder, and recover more quickly from workouts.
+The human body naturally produces anabolic steroids in the form of testosterone, which aids muscle-building.
+Athletes may use high doses of anabolic steroids to increase muscle size, work out harder, and recover more quickly from workouts.4

 - Androstenedione (Andro).
-Andro is a prescription drug that can be used illegally by athletes hoping to train harder and recover more quickly from injuries.
-However, studies show that andro does not improve muscle strength or increase testosterone levels.4
+Andro is a prescription drug that can be used illegally by athletes hoping to increase certain male sex characteristics.4

 - Human growth hormone (HGH).
 Athletes may use HGH to increase muscle mass and improve performance.
-The injectable drug is only available as a prescription but is regularly bought and sold illegally.4
+The injectable drug is only available as a prescription but is regularly bought and sold illegally, or misused.5

 - Diuretics.
-Athletes may use diuretics to lose weight or to pass a drug test.2,4 Diuretics work by altering the body’s fluid and electrolyte levels.4 They are popular among sports that support strict weight control, such as boxing and wrestling.
+Athletes may use drugs to lose weight or to pass a drug test.2 Diuretics work by altering the body’s fluid and electrolyte levels.
+They are popular among sports that support strict weight control, such as boxing and wrestling.

 - Erythropoietin.
-This drug increases the production of red blood cells (erythrocytes) and hemoglobin, which can increase oxygen delivery to the muscles.4 Athletes may take erythropoietin to increase endurance and aerobic power.6
+This drug increases the production of red blood cells (erythrocytes) and hemoglobin, which can increase oxygen delivery to the muscles.
+Athletes may take erythropoietin to increase endurance and aerobic power.6

-Prescription opioids, such as OxyContin and Vicodin, are narcotic painkillers intended for use in managing relatively severe pain.
-In large enough doses, users may experience a high that includes euphoria and relaxation in addition to pain relief.1
+- Prescription opioids, such as oxycodone and hydrocodone, are painkillers intended for use in managing relatively severe pain.
+In large enough doses, users may experience a high that includes euphoria and relaxation in addition to pain relief.1, 7

-Although some athletes may begin taking opioid painkillers with a prescription, many others use them non-medically—either in excess of their prescribed instructions, or without a prescription at all.
-Even those taking them according to prescribed instructions may experience some degree of tolerance and dependence.
-However, those misusing them are much more likely to
+- Although some athletes may begin taking opioid painkillers with a prescription, many others use them non-medically—either more than their prescribed instructions or without a prescription at all.
+Even those taking them according to prescribed instructions can develop tolerance or physiological dependence.

 - Adderall.
 Adderall is a prescription stimulant used to treat attention-deficit hyperactivity disorder.
-Research suggests it may improve alertness, focus, and reaction time.2 Like other stimulants, athletes may use Adderall to enhance performance, control fatigue, and lose weight.
+Research suggests it may improve alertness, focus, and reaction time.2, 10 Like other stimulants, athletes may use Adderall to enhance performance, control fatigue, and lose weight.

 - Alcohol.
-A significant number of athletes drink alcohol.2 Perhaps surprisingly, some athletes drink alcohol prior to a game or competition to reduce anxiety and thereby enhance performance.
+A significant number of athletes drink alcohol.2 Perhaps surprisingly, some athletes drink alcohol before a game or competition to reduce anxiety and thereby enhance performance.
 There is little evidence that this works, however.
-Consistent alcohol use is more likely to lead to other issues that actually hinder performance.
-Additionally, some sports teams may encourage binge drinking as a form of initiation for new members.
+Consistent alcohol use is more likely to lead to other issues that hinder performance.

 - Marijuana.
 Athletes may use marijuana for euphoria and relaxation.
 Some athletes may also turn to marijuana to treat pain.3